 Santoku is an ideal knife for cutting, chopping, and mincing vegetables and fruits.
-The pits on its sides prevent the chopped foods from sticking to the blade.
-If you are a professional chef or someone ,who has to spend whole time chopping and cutting, then it’s perfect for you.
+The pits on its sides prevent the chopped food from sticking to the blade.
+If you are a professional chef or someone, who has to spend whole time chopping and cutting, then it’s perfect for you.

 Whereas the chef’s knife is an all-rounder tool.
-It is often used for general purposes either for filleting meat, or chicken, disjointing cuts, chopping vegetables ,and fruits.
+It is often used for general purposes either for filleting meat, or chicken, disjointing cuts, and chopping vegetables, and fruits.
 In short, it is designed to perform multiple tasks in your kitchen.

 Shun Classic 8 Chef’s Knife with VG-Max Cutting Core

 The Shun classic chef knife consists of a 7-inch blade that is super sharp.
-It is sharpened to a very thin and acute angle ,which makes it extraordinarily sharp.
-The blade is manufactured with stainless-steel containing high carbon ,which makes it quite hard, but when it is mixed with a quantity of molybdenum, it lessens the brittleness and becomes more flexible, less likely to chip.
+It is sharpened to a very narrow and acute angle, which makes it extraordinarily sharp.
+The blade is manufactured with stainless steel containing high carbon, which makes it quite hard, but when it is mixed with a quantity of molybdenum, it lessens the brittleness and becomes more flexible, less likely to chip.
 It’s light, and its shape is easy to handle.

 The blade of the Shun Classic Chef knife is a Japanese Damascus steel blade, and this Damascus steel coating gives the knife a distinctive ripple.
 It also consists of indentations that reduce friction.